-Section 2 of this paper reviews some of the key lessons that economists and policymakers learned over the years, and how these lessons led to the adoption of our current regime.
+Section 2 reviews some of the key lessons that economists and policymakers learned over the years, and how these lessons led to the adoption of our current regime.
 These lessons range from the "discovery" of the supply side of the economy and the recognition of the costs of high inflation to the limitations of monetary policy and the role played by a flexible exchange rate.
 Section 3 briefly examines what may be the largest current and future challenge faced by the Bank of Canada and other central banks around the world: the need to ensure financial stability.
-Two aspects of this issue are addressed: the case for monetary policy to "lean" more aggressively against measurable financial excess; and the need for governments to establish better "macro prudential" regulation and oversight.
-Research on both aspects of financial stability is still young, and so our thinking will hopefully improve considerably over time.
+Two aspects of this issue are addressed: the need for central banks to "lean" more aggressively against measurable financial excess and the need for governments to establish better "macro prudential" regulation and oversight.
+Research on both aspects of financial stability is still in its infancy, and so our thinking on this issue will hopefully improve considerably over time.

-In Section 4, however, I argue that the current Canadian government does not appear to be spending much time thinking about the issue of improved macro prudential regulation and oversight, possibly because the current system is viewed as adequate and the government would rather focus its attention on something more politically appealing.
-I close with the idea-perhaps channelling Ian Stewart in The Way Ahead-that better regulation and oversight does not necessarily mean an undesirable increase in the scope of government.
-Designing better regulation now, while financial markets are relatively quiet, may prevent the need for the large and dramatic government interventions that would surely be the response to a future financial crisis in which one or more major institutions fail.
+In Section 4, however, I argue that the current Canadian government does not appear to be spending much time thinking about these issues, possibly because the current system is viewed as adequate and the government would rather focus its attention on something more politically appealing.
+I close with the idea perhaps channelling Ian Stewart in The Way Ahead-that better regulation and oversight does not necessarily mean more regulation or more government.
+Designing better regulation now, while financial markets are relatively quiet, may prevent the need for the large and dramatic government interventions that would surely be the response to a future financial crisis in which one or more major institutions failed.